Hiwonder-docs/ROSOrin/source/docs/11_Group_Control.md

 * **For Leader Robot**

 1) Select one ROSOrin as the leader robot and power it on.
-Then, remotely connect to the desktop via NoMachine.
+Then, remotely connect to the desktop via VNC.

 2) Click the terminal icon <img class="common_img" src="../_static/media/chapter_20/section_1/media/image7.png"  style="display:inline;vertical-align:middle;"/> in the system desktop to open a command-line window.